Emmacharleswilson/Discover3c/README.md

 **Contact Us page footer bug** - A bug was detected when adding the footer to the contact us page.
 The footer (social media icons) was inside the contact us form.

 **Hero Image Issue - Home Page** - A bug was detected when implementing the hero image to be used for the Home Page.
-On large desktop devices the image would stretch and look distorted, and on mobile view the image would crop to the point that it was unclear what was beign portraid.
+On large desktop devices the image would stretch and look distorted, and on mobile view the image would crop to the point that it was unclear what was being portraid.
 This was solved by adding a `media query` for large desktop's which would make the hero image only occupy 80% of the width of the page.
 On mobile view a second image the fitted nicely was implemented in order to improve the look of the home page.

 **Product Suggestion Images Bug** - A bug was detected in product suggestion images when viewing on different devices.
 On certain desktop's the product images would not display as usual.
 They are meant to be in a row and each image occupying 25% of the body's width.
 However on some screens the row would break down into 3 images on the first row and the last image underneath.